 - At least 18 years old

-You will also have to pass a background check before you can become an official Dasher, but once you do, get ready to earn some cash and see the town at the same time.
+Get ready to earn some cash and see the town at the same time.

-3. Mystery Shop
+4. Mystery Shop

-Shopkick lets you find the best deals, and you can still get paid to mystery shop at a store without making a purchase.
+Shopkick is an app available for iOS and Android devices that lets you find the best deals, and you can still get paid to mystery shop at a store without making a purchase.

-You will earn rewards points just by walking into the store and additional points by scanning the prices on specific items.
+You will earn reward points just by walking into the store and additional points by scanning the prices on specific items.
 If you make a purchase, you’ll earn bonus points on those items too.

 You can redeem your rewards points for gift cards to your favorite restaurants and retailers, including Amazon gift cards.

-Tutoring is a great way to help high school students gain an understanding of courses like Chemistry, Foreign Language, Math, etc.
+Tutoring is a great way to make money in college.
+You can help high school students gain an understanding of courses like Chemistry, Foreign Language, Math, etc.

-5. Teach Music Lessons
+6. Teach Music Lessons

 Parents are always looking for affordable music lessons.
 If you have a musical gift, teaching music lessons in college can be a great way to gain teaching experience and use your skills.

-6. Donate Plasma
+7. Donate Plasma

-If you aren’t afraid of needles, donating plasma for cash can earn up to $400 per month and you help somebody with a medical need in the process.
+If you aren’t afraid of needles, donating plasma for cash can earn up to $400 per month, and you help somebody with a medical need in the process.

-7. Participate in Medical Experiments
+8. Participate in Medical Experiments

-There might be medical experiments and psychology experiments you can get paid for offered on-campus.
+There might be medical and psychology experiments you can get paid for and offered on campus.
 Or, your local hospital might be conducting a legal trial as well.

-Let’s not go that far, but you can at least enjoy the extra cash today without spilling the beans about how you made ends meet as a college student to your future employer.
+Let’s not go that far, but you can enjoy the extra cash today without spilling the beans about how you made ends meet as a college student to your future employer.

-8. Become a Handyman
+9. Become a Handyman

 If you have hands-on experience mowing lawns, fixing leaky faucets, painting bedrooms, moving, etc., using a site like TaskRabbit can help you earn money by completing tasks in the local community where somebody needs an extra hand.

-9. Take Care of Pets
+10. Take Care of Pets

-Connecting with pet owners who need somebody to walk their dog or spend an hour playing with their pets while they are away at work or traveling the globe, can be good money.
+Connecting with pet owners who need somebody to walk their dog or spend an hour playing with their pets while they are away at work or traveling the globe can be good money.

 You may need to gain some certifications before you can start pet sitting.

 Local pet stores and veterinarian offices can also provide potential leads since some of the best business opportunities are word-of-mouth.

-10. Work at the Public Library
+11. Work at the Public Library

-The local public library might also have hourly positions available allowing you to shelf books & movies that have been checked in.
+The local public library might also have hourly positions available, allowing you to shelf books & movies that have been checked in.

-11. Become a Personal Grocery Shopper
+12. Become a Personal Grocery Shopper

-If you’re one of the few college students to own a car, your friends might constantly ask you if you can go to the store to buy food for them and they’ll pay you back.
+If you’re one of the few college students to own a car, your friends might constantly ask you if you can go to the store to buy food for them, and they’ll pay you back.

-Activate your first iBotta offer and get a $10 cash bonus.
+Activate your first Ibotta offer and get a $10 cash bonus.
 You can request payment via PayPal or gift card once your balance reaches $20.

-12. Shop Online with Ebates
+14. Shop Online with Rakuten

 You can save money on the following online purchases: